Tatsh/open-in-mpv/README.md

 ## Known issues

 At this time, Windows is not supported by the `open-in-mpv` Python script.
-It would need an equivalent of `spawn()`.
+It would need an equivalent of `fork()`.